 I covered so many things last week that I wanted to remember what happened to our plans and some new things to record.

 Unfortunately, this whole week was spent in (unnecessarily) worrying about my wisdom tooth extraction.
 It was just so strange, this need for surgery when most people get theirs out young.
 I'm not even sure if I mentioned any details here.
 I'm sure I did, but I don't want to take the time to find out what.
-After I had a routine dental cleaning last year, I developed some sort of abnormality in my far left molar - where a wisdom tooth had been found during surgery about 15 years ago for removal - to be fused to my bone and "impossible" to take out.
+After I had a routine dental cleaning last year, I developed some sort of abnormality in my far left gum area - where a wisdom tooth had been found during surgery about 15 years ago for removal to be fused to my bone and "impossible" to take out.
 My current surgeon had no trouble and wondered why that happened, but I just went with the flow, and they took out the tooth next to my impacted wisdom tooth.
 No trouble all those years until then, and even then it wasn't uncomfortable - just a small area where it felt like a tooth was coming in.
 I waited until the next 6-month appointment and went back, only to get sent to an oral surgeon.

 Having had osteopenia and maybe likely osteoporosis now, I was twice on Fosamax and Alendronate to help with the thinning of my bones, which can also be troublesome in later years when it somehow affects your older bones, especially your jawbones.
 Two dentists have mentioned it to me, and, of course, I had added it to my worry section of the brain that in case I ever had to have jaw surgery, I might be in trouble.
 So here I was looking it right in the eye and imaging all sorts of bone grafts and years of healing - if not worse - especially when I heard the word biopsy in the surgical instructions.
 I'm not making light of this.
 I haven't heard from the biopsy yet, but I have more faith in the surgeon after having the procedure done and talking to him.
 Or having Emily talk to him since I don't even remember seeing him the day of the surgery.